BrunaLab/LAS6292_DataManagement/content/post/class-sessions/07_class.md

 ## Metadata & Codebooks

 #### **1. Review of Other Researchers' Metadata**

+Data repositories such as [Dryad](https://datadryad.org) and [ICPSR](https://www.icpsr.umich.edu/web/pages/) are designed to permanently store the data thatused in research so it is available to future scholars.
+To use the data, it is important to have good metadata....but how good are the metadata, really?

+Go to either Dryad or ICPSR and download 2-3 datasets.
+Now review the data and metadata.
+Based on the information provided, could you explain what the abbreviations are?
+How the data were collected?
+What the values represent?
+Could you recreate the analysis?
+Is there anything missing or that stands out?

+* Here is an example from Dryad: The Page ["Data from: Resilient networks of ant-plant mutualists in Amazonian forest fragments"](https://datadryad.org/stash/dataset/doi:10.5061/dryad.pf2r0) includes an overview of the project and dataset, along with some other information.
+If you click "Download Dataset" you will get a zip file with {{% staticref "course-materials/class-sessions/07-metadata/sample_metadata/Ant.Plant.Mutualists.Fragmentation.csv" "newtab" %}}[the data in .csv format]{{% /staticref %}} and {{% staticref "course-materials/class-sessions/07-metadata//sample_metadata/Passmore_etat_README.txt" "newtab" %}}[the Metadata in .txt format]{{% /staticref %}}.

 ### **Break**

 #### **2. Getting Started on your own Metadata**